48% of NY high school students attend a school that offers CS, but only 3.4% of students are enrolled in a foundational CS course

 NYSED created a Computer Science and Digital Fluency Learning Standards Implementation Timeline and Roadmap, which they have published on their website to help inform districts about the process for expanding computer science programs in New York.

 New York State has made incremental progress on increasing access to computer science education over the past 5 years, but large access disparities and structural deficiencies remain that threaten to delay CS implementation without statewide coordination.
-The CSForNY State Summit in Fall 2023 is a great opportunity to learn about some of these potential next steps and how to prepare for them.

-The Code.org Advocacy Coalition recommends additional policies beyond the measures listed above to increase equity and access to computer science education in New York State:
+The Code.org Advocacy Coalition recommends additional policies beyond the measures listed above to increase equity and access to computer science education in New York State.

 Powered by GoDaddy